Any links to Amazon are affiliate links.

 As you get your child up and find the diaper clean and dry, you can switch him over to underwear.
 Brayden moved to underwear during naps within a week of starting potty training (age three), while Kaitlyn is over a month in for official potty training and still wears diapers during naps and sleeping.
 She sometimes wakes from naps clean and dry, sometimes not.
 She isn’t consistent enough to be ready to move away from diapers yet (at least for me).

 Another option is to use underwear or training pants in conjunction with the plastic cover like often used in cloth diapering.

 TAKE A FEW DAYS OFF

 I did this with Kaitlyn.
-Our first day of official potty training, we didn't do independent playtime.
+Our first day of official potty training, we didn’t do independent playtime.
 We just spent the day together with her by my side (except for sleeping).
 At first, I expected her to be able to hold it as long as Brayden.
-I didn't consciencely have that thought; I just realized after a couple of accidents that I was doing that.
+I didn’t consciously have that thought; I just realized after a couple of accidents that I was doing that.
 So I had her use the potty every thirty minutes.
 After a couple of days, she was able to hold it longer as she got used to not wearing a diaper.

-We did spent the day together again for the next couple of days.
+We did spend the day together again for the next couple of days.
 After that, she was able to hold it longer and I was more aware of her individual potty needs and the times of day she really needed to use the potty to avoid accidents.
 We then went back to our normal routine.